vstojkovic/bugle/README.md

 way that Steam isn't running.
 I'll fix that eventually.
 * **BattlEye usage on "Continue".** If you've configured BUGLE to enable BattlEye "only when required" and you press the "Continue" button on the main launcher screen, it will launch the game with BattlEye disabled, even if you're connecting to a server that requires BattlEye.
-See the roadmap above to find out what I intend to do about this.
+This will be fixed in the next update.